-If you started searching for FIP (Feline Infectious Peritonitis) on the Internet, I am really sorry for you.
+If you started searching for FIP (Feline Infectious Peritonitis) on the Internet, and stumbled upon this page, I am really sorry for you.
 Perhaps your or your family’s cat (or a friend’s, or a relative’s cat) is diagnosed with the disease.
 I know how do you feel, now you are really sorry, your heart is broken, you feel empty and helpless, and you are searching for a possible cure for this horrible disease.
 I can understand your feelings because I recently lost my beloved “Sarman” to FIP.
 And now I am devastated.

 What is FIP

 FIP is a fatal disease that affects cats.
 It is caused by a mutation of feline enteric coronavirus (FECV) or simply Feline coronavirus (FCoV).
 Coronavirus is highly contagious and common but in fact not harmful itself.
 Most infected cats do not develop FIP.
-But, in some rare cases, it mutates into feline infectious peritonitis virus (FIPV) – and… it is hard to tell because I know how it hurts, but, there is no known cure for FIP, and very, very few survivors of the disease.
+But, in some rare cases, it mutates into feline infectious peritonitis virus (FIPV) – and… it is hard to say that because I know how it hurts, but, there is no known cure for FIP, and very, very few survivors of the disease.

 When the Feline coronavirus mutate into FIPV, the cat’s immune system produces antibodies that are supposed to protect the cat.
 With the “assistance” of these antibodies, white blood cells gets infected with the virus, and these cells then transport the virus throughout the cat’s body – then an intense inflammatory reaction occurs around vessels in the tissues where these infected cells locate, often in the abdomen, kidney, or brain.